Your Files. Your Keys. Your Privacy.

 Cannot access your password

-Cannot decrypt your data even if legally compelled
+Cannot decrypt your private files even if legally compelled (share and deadman-switch keys are covered above)

 Cannot recover your files if you lose your password (this is a feature, not a bug)